opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 - **Deployment Size:** Small
 - **Environment Variable:** Add a new one that's a Config Map -> Key/value and enter `MLFLOW_ROUTE` as the key and `http://<route-to-mlflow>:<port>` as the value.
 This is the same route and port that we found in [step one](#11-mlflow-route-through-visual-interface), in my case it is `http://mlflow-server.mlflow.svc.cluster.local:8080`.
-- **Cluster Storage:** Create new persistent storage - I call it "Credit Fraud Storage" and set size to 20GB.
+- **Cluster Storage:** Create new persistent storage - I call it "Credit Fraud Storage" and set the size to 20GB.

-Press Create Workbench and wait for it to start (Status should say "Running" and you should be able to press the Open link).
+Press Create Workbench and wait for it to start - status should say "Running" and you should be able to press the Open link
 ![Workbench Settings](img/Workbench_Settings.png)
 ![Workbench](img/Workbench.png)

-Open the workbench and log in if needed.
+Open the workbench and login if needed.

 ### 3: Train the model
 When inside the workbench (Jupyter), pull down this repo from GitHub: [https://github.com/red-hat-data-services/credit-fraud-detection-demo](https://github.com/red-hat-data-services/credit-fraud-detection-demo).